 Gallup is a classic town with more to offer than Grants.
 The El Rancho Hotel is the best place to stay in town.
 All the rooms are named after pre 1960's movie stars who stayed there while making Western films in the area.
 Many of the gifts shops sell excellent native crafts and jewelry.

 We leave New Mexico on the old highway.
 The cliffs make this a very scenic ride.
 We see no traffic lights for another 100 miles when we enter Holbrook, Arizona.
 In Holbrook, Arizona we stay at the Wigwam motel, famous for their teepee shaped rooms.

-There are many day hikes to choose from in the Canyon from two to ten hours long.
-It is possible to camp overnight in the Canyon on Friday and return on Saturday.
+There are many day hikes to choose from in the Grand Canyon from two to ten hours long.
 Some of these hikes require guides and extra costs for camping or equipment rental.
 You are responsible for the costs of these extended hikes.
-You should make these reservations directly with the rangers at the Grand Canyon at least three months in advance.

 Serious cyclists need to remember that hiking uses different muscles than bike riding.
 Even if you are in shape to ride 100 miles per day, a five-mile hike can give you intense muscle soreness the next day.
 All cyclists should include cross training with jumping rope, jogging and carrying a 20-pound backpack up and down 30 flights of stairs each day.

 Back on our bikes we coast downhill to Tuba City.
 The landscape changes from forest to dry rocks.
 Tuba City has a famous American Indian museum.

 Expect southwest tailwinds continuing through Monument Valley.
 Wind carved plateaus reduced to gnarled shapes resemble giant chunks of red driftwood.
 Our hotel in Mexican Hat overlooks a gushing river.
 A sign on the cliffs reads "Watch for Falling Rocks".